alinja/alpus_wb/README.md

 [master1]<->|_____________|     |________|     |____________|<->[std_slave_adapter]<->[slave2]
 ```

-Currently a subset of Wishbone B4 specification is supported, covering most needs.
+Supports a most commonly used subset of Wishbone B4 specification:
 - **Classic cycles** only for simplicity (registered feedback burst modes not supported).
-- **Pipelined** (not Standard) mode: one clock per transfer during bursts.
+- **Pipelined** mode (vs. Standard mode): one clock per transfer during bursts.
+Both master and slave can control transfer rate.
 - **32-bit data** and address bus.
 Trivially modifiable for other data widths.
-- **Byte addresses** for readibility.
-Address signal is always downto 0 and 2 LSBs are zero.
+- **Byte addresses** for readability.
+Address signal is always "downto 0" and 2 LSBs are zero.
 - Interconnect is so far **transparent** regarding **endianness**.

-- Pipelined wishbone differentiates stall/ack for reques/resposne handskake. => word per clock transfer bursts (master addressed)

-Supports a most commonly used subset of Wishbone bus: classic, block accesses.
-Supports accessing only one slave during a bus cycle.

 Alpus Pipelined Wishbone consists of parts:

 ## Bus signal as VHDL record

 Record types ```alpus_wb32_tos_t``` and ```alpus_wb32_tom_t``` are named according to **signal direction**
-to master (**tom**) or to slave (**tos**), simplifying signal naming.
+to master (**tom**) or to slave (**tos**).
+This makes signal naming simple and consistent.
 Signals are always 32 bits wide, but
-slaves can decode only the bits that are really used.
+slaves can decode only those data/address bits that are really used.

 Example:
 ```